kh296/dawn-vllm/README.md

 - [Exposing the device herarchy](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2024-1/exposing-device-hierarchy.html);
 - [Flattening GPU tile hierarchy](https://www.intel.com/content/www/us/en/developer/articles/technical/flattening-gpu-tile-hierarchy.html).

-In general, a good starting point for vLLM applications is to use the minimum number of nodes and FLAT-mode visible devices needed for the Large Language Model being used.
+A reasonable starting point for vLLM applications is to use the minimum number of nodes and FLAT-mode visible devices needed for the Large Language Model being used.
 In the example benchmark througphut, using 1 node gives better performance than using 2 nodes.